Mapxus/SDKDoc/map/web/5-building-search.md

   });
 ```

 Below is an example showing the search of building by name within 40km from **[114.16158, 22.30498]** (i.e. Elements).

-Matching results are displayed in the result list, with key information of the building including:
+Returned Values:

 - Name
 - Mapxus Map Building ID